Operational clarity for daily work

 Below 30% PM Firefighting mode Equipment audit, reprioritize

-If your ratio is below 50%—you're not managing hotel preventive maintenance, you're reacting to failures.
-That's more expensive, more stressful, and more damaging to reputation.
+If your ratio is under 50%, you're not running preventive maintenance, you're reacting to failures.
+That costs more, stresses everyone, and does more damage to your reputation.

 Calendar Blindness

-The most common cause of hotel preventive maintenance program failure is "calendar blindness."
-This is when the maintenance schedule exists on paper (or in Excel), but no one monitors execution.
-Filter replacement "every 3 months" becomes "when we remember."
-Monthly room inspections happen quarterly.
-And then—breakdown.
+The most common way a preventive maintenance program dies is "calendar blindness."
+The schedule exists, on paper or in Excel, but nobody tracks whether it's actually done.
+"Replace filters every 3 months" quietly becomes "when we remember."
+Monthly room checks slip to quarterly.
+Then something breaks.

 Signs of calendar blindness in your hotel: